Ricette di Sicilia

 - 1

-Shell the broad beans by cracking the top of each pod and sliding your finger along the edge to free them.
+Shell the broad beans by breaking the top of the pod and running your finger along the edge to peel them out.

 - 2